Judo-Security/Judo-Node-CLI/README.md

 --verbose 			Display verbose information.
 Mostly useful when used in conjunction with -r.

+--save                   Location where to save the decrypted Judo File.

 -c "secret name" 		Create judo file.

 -r "input.judo" 		Read judo file.